In 1888, Clarence King started to lead two secret lives, one on each side of the Brooklyn Bridge.

+He got death.
 As he lay dying, he wrote Ada a letter revealing his true identity.
 He also promised her his friend John Gardiner would take care of her with $80,000 he had left with him.

 For years, Ada King received checks in the mail from a mysterious benefactor.
 She assumed they came from John Gardiner.
 But she never found out what happened to that $80,000.

-In 1933, nearing 70, went to court to gain control of the money.
+In 1933, nearing 70, she went to court to gain control of the money.
 She had received checks every year for 30 years, and only at trial did the name of the secret benefactor come to light: John Hay, then his widow, then his son-in-law, Payne Whitney.

 The case made tabloid headlines: Colored Woman Sues as Widow of Society Man; Mammy Bares Life as Wife of Scientist; Old Negress Suing Estate, Reveals Love.